Herbert Hoover Presidential Library & Museum

 Lynn Smith, courtesy of Herbert Hoover Presidential Library and Museum

 Herbert Hoover Presidential Library and Museum opened to the public on August 10, 1962—Herbert Hoover's 88th birthday.
 The library's original entrance, which is the small portico at the east end of the building supported by four white pillars and topped with an earlier version of the presidential seal, is where the dedication took place.

 Herbert Hoover Presidential Library and Museum

-Presidential Libraries give the American people the opportunity to explore the legacy of American Presidential leadership.
-It is an amazing opportunity to see, hear, and appreciate many of the events that changed our lives and made us who we are as a nation.
+The Presidential Library and Museum is independently operated and maintained by the National Archives and Records Administration (NARA), a federal agency.
+Since Herbert Hoover each president also has a presidential library operated by NARA.
+Presidential libraries allow people to explore the legacy of American Presidential leadership;to see, hear, and appreciate many of the events that changed our lives and made us who we are as a nation.

-Take some time and go inside the Presidential Library and Museum during your visit.
-You'll learn the story of Hoover's fifty years of public service and gain a fuller understanding of the life and times of America's 31st President.
+Herbert Hoover was proud of the modest museum here because it fit within the context of the other buildings on the site.
+A visit to Herbert Hoover Presidential Library and Museum is a chance to learn the story of Hoover's fifty years of public service and to gain a fuller understanding of the life and times of America's 31st President.